Strengthened Participatory Democracy

 Moldova Inclusive and Participatory Political Processes (MIPPP)

-Implementer: Consortium for Elections and Political Processes Strengthening (CEPPS)/IRI and NDI
+Implementer: Consortium for Elections and Political Processes Strengthening (CEPPS)/IRI, NDI and IFES

 Project period: 08/2016-07/2026

-MIPPP works with political parties, national party leaders and emerging political actors, local government officials and CSOs and citizen activists with the aim of ensuring fairer and more transparent political competition in Moldova that is more representative of, and accountable to citizens.
+MIPPP works with political parties, national party leaders and emerging political actors, local government officials, CSOs, citizen activists and election management with the aim of ensuring fairer and more transparent political competition in Moldova that is more representative of, and accountable to citizens.
 In the first phase of the activity, MIPPP focused on three key areas: promoting more inclusive and accountable political parties at the national level, supporting emerging parties and underrepresented groups as they seek to increase their participation in the political system and enhancing party and government officials’ representation of citizens at local level.
 In June 2022, USAID extended this award and structured phase two around a new set of objectives: democratic political processes strengthened to be more responsive to constituent needs; democratic norms governing the political process solidified; and civic education and engagement of youth, women, and underrepresented populations strengthened.
+In 2024, the project was extended to thoroughly operationalize Moldova’s Electoral Code and enhance the capacity of electoral administration, and cover an Election Observation Mission for the 2024 Presidential election and Constitutional Referendum.
 MIPPP uses consultations, guided practice, leadership training, forums and coordinated public opinion research to achieve the activity's objectives.

 Comunitatea Mea (My Community)